 Another reason I felt the need to be harsh was because we are harsh all the time—just not about things that actually matter.
 Remember that article about how Aperol Spritzes are a bad drink?
 We all went to town attacking the author and attacking each other, each hot take stirring up more folks to throw in their two cents.

 The response that I got from him was curt and defensive.
-So then I had to figure out what to do next.

 Did anyone ask those questions to people going back and forth over Aperol Spritzes?
 What were their motivations, really?

-Above—his response after the second email.
+Above, his response after the second email.
 Eventually, he apologized for his tone.
 I then followed up, saying we still haven’t solved or addressed the underlying problem.
 I proposed a number of solutions, like coming on their show to discuss this or opening up a forum for more women to chime in.
 They never responded.

-That argument seems silly to me because calling people out sucks—no one does it because they like to make people feel bad.
-Saying things like, “hey! you’re being racist/sexist/classist!” is very uncomfortable for the person doing the call out.
-And in a way, it’s a huge show of faith in the person committing the wrongdoing.
-It’s saying, "You’ve been harmful, but I believe you can be better.”
+That argument is silly.
+Calling people out sucks—no one does it because they like to make people feel bad.
+Saying things like, hey! you’re being racist/sexist/classist! is very uncomfortable for the person doing the call out.
+On top of that, a callout is actually a huge show of faith.
+A callout says, You’ve been harmful, but I believe you can be better.

-This argument took me back to that car ride, where my friend attempted to advocate for conciliatory modes of debate from oppressed groups.
-When I pushed him on this, he said, “I feel bad when I hear these arguments, and feeling bad isn’t going to motivate me to solve a problem.”
+This argument took me back to that road trip.
+My friend saying wild shit like, I feel bad when I hear these arguments, and feeling bad isn’t going to motivate me to solve a problem.

 And that’s all the overt stuff.
 Imagine all the shit that happens behind the scenes — all the bro outings you’re not invited to, all the jobs you’re passed over for because your boss is buddies with the men on your team, all the money you probably aren’t making but your coworker is.
 It’s awful.
-It’s not nice.
 It feels bad all the time.